We may receive a commission on purchases made from links.

 Pink lemonade is a classic beverage of summertime and childhood alike, and there are many people in this world who would opt for it over regular lemonade when given the chance.
 However, if you were to put a glass of pink lemonade and a glass of yellow lemonade in front of a blindfolded person and had them try each one, chances are they wouldn't be able to tell the difference.
 That's because in general, pink lemonade is just regular lemonade with a bit of extra coloring.

 The actual ingredient used to change the color of lemonade from yellow to pink varies depending on whether it's being made commercially or on the spot, but it can be anything from grenadine to beet juice.
-Many big brand companies make pink lemonades using concentrated grape juice; for instance, when looking at the ingredient lists for Minute Maid's regular and pink lemonades, the only differences are that the pink lemonade includes 1% more juice, which can almost certainly be attributed to the added ingredient of grape juice concentrate, which it specifically says is "for color."
+Though pink lemons do exist, many big brand companies make pink lemonades using concentrated grape juice; for instance, when looking at the ingredient lists for Minute Maid's regular and pink lemonades, the only differences are that the pink lemonade includes 1% more juice, which can almost certainly be attributed to the added ingredient of grape juice concentrate, which it specifically says is "for color."
 Technically, any lemonade that is pink can be labeled "pink lemonade," so products like strawberry lemonade also fit the bill; but on the whole, pink lemonade is just what it sounds like — lemonade that has been turned pink.
+And, as far as flavor goes, pink lemonade tastes the same as regular lemonade.

 Origins of pink lemonade